Green(ing) H2

 Project

-The project team targets organised civil society – such as NGOs, think tanks and associations – on EU level as well as in Poland, Germany, and Portugal as countries which hold key roles in advancing the hydrogen industry in Europe.
-To empower civil society to actively engage in the hydrogen debate, the project team focuses on two activities.
-The first step is to build a cross-European network of organised civil society actors who are interested or involved in green(ing) hydrogen at the European and national levels, encouraging and facilitating exchange of knowledge and perspectives.
-This network constitutes the basis for the second step, which is to – as a collective – develop guidelines for policy makers.
-These guidelines aim to propose solutions for designing sustainable hydrogen markets and infrastructures.
-The project members disseminate these guidelines among civil society organisations and among government ministries so that the guidelines support the policy processes that pave the way for the further advancement of truly net-carbon free hydrogen.
-Through its efforts, the project team contributes to unleashing the full potential of green hydrogen for climate neutrality.
+The project team targeted organized civil society – such as NGOs, think tanks, and associations – on the EU level as well as in Poland, Germany, and Portugal as countries which held key roles in advancing the hydrogen industry in Europe.
+To empower civil society to actively engage in the hydrogen debate, the project team focused on two activities.
+The first step was to build a cross-European network of organized civil society actors who were interested in or involved in green(ing) hydrogen at the European and national levels, encouraging and facilitating the exchange of knowledge and perspectives.
+This network constituted the basis for the second step, which was to – as a collective – develop guidelines for policymakers.
+These guidelines aimed to propose solutions for designing sustainable hydrogen markets and infrastructures.
+The project members disseminated these guidelines among civil society organizations and among government ministries so that the guidelines supported the policy processes that paved the way for the further advancement of truly net-carbon free hydrogen.
+Through its efforts, the project team contributed to unleashing the full potential of green hydrogen for climate neutrality.

 More about this project